c-sanders/AutoconfMacro-BisonSkeleton/README.md

 - if statement 3.2.2

 ```
+    # Test if the macro should continue searching for a Skeleton file.
+    # Test if a Bison default Skeleton file has been set.
+    # Test if a Bison root directory has been set.

     if test "x${BISON_SKELETON_FILE_CONTINUE_SEARCHING}" == "xYES" &&
        test "x${BISON_SKELETON_DEFAULT}"                 != "x"    &&
        test "x${BISON_ROOTDIR}"                          != "x"    &&